nem035/js-async-fun/README.md

 });
 ```

-In other words, a Promise is a pattern
+In other words, a promise is a pattern
 for managing our callbacks in a **trustable**
 fashion.

-Additionally, Promises are chainable!
+Additionally, promises are chainable!

 ```javascript
 // both request happen concurrently ("in parallel")